tcltk/tcllib/embedded/md/tcllib/files/modules/asn/asn.md

   - <a name='23'></a>__::asn::asnUTF8String__ *string*

     Returns the *string* encoded as UTF8 String\.
-Note that some legacy applications such as Windows CryptoAPI do not like UTF8 strings\.
-Use BMPStrings if you are not sure\.
+Note that some legacy applications such as Windows CryptoAPI may not work correctly with UTF8 strings\.
+It may be safest to use BMPStrings\.

   - <a name='24'></a>__::asn::asnString__ *string*